 Triangulation with Linear Interpolation works best when your data are evenly distributed over the grid area.
 Data sets that contain sparse areas result in distinct triangular facets on the map.

-Set the anisotropy options and save Delaunay triangles
+Set the anisotropy options and save Delaunay triangles in the Grid Data Triangulation with Linear Interpolation Options dialog.

 For more information about anisotropy options see Anisotropy.